Converting A Shed Into A Chicken Coop

 Here is a step by step guide to converting a shed into a coop.

-Having a coop that is level is important not only for us but for the weather and upkeep as well.
+Having a coop that is level is important for a setup that will hold up for years to come.

-First, you will want to use shovels to remove any hills in the ground along with any large roots, rocks, or stumps.
-You can then use sand to level the ground tamping it down for a more even base.
+1. First, you will want to use shovels to remove any hills in the ground along with any large roots, rocks, or stumps.

-Concrete blocks placed where the corners of the shed will sit adding a few throughout the middle.
-Yes, this may allow predators to get below the coop, but it will also allow you to keep the underneath more intact as you will be protecting the floor and base from deteriorating on the moist ground.
+3. Place concrete blocks at the corners of the shed as well as in the middle.
+Yes, this may allow animals such as mice or rabbits to get below the coop, but it will also allow you to keep the underneath more intact as you will be protecting the floor and base from deteriorating on the moist ground.

 scrap wood closing up a hole in a chicken coop